 It also allows you to plan ahead of time for those non-technical aspects of the project.
 For example, what are you plans for content – existing and new?
-Are you happy with your branding?
+Are you happy with your branding – logo, font, colours ad messaging.
 What do you know about your customers/clients?
 What sort of imagery do you need for the new site?
-Who are the influencers and champions you need to work with across your organisation to get the job done?
+And, a kley ysuccess factor in the project – who are the influencers and champions you need to work with across your organisation to get the job done?

 The eight headings below highlight the main areas for consideration and provide a suggested structure for your website specification.

 Provide a brief overview of your organisation, an outline of the project as you see it and your ambitions for the new website.
 Look at the big picture for your organisation and describe how the website will support this vision.

 Think about the job you want your website to do.
 It might have one job or many jobs.
 I am certain that your website will be required to do at least one or more of the following:-

 - Raise awareness of your brand, products or services